Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

-This application shows the practical use of our approach to recover social interactions in a setting in which the number of nodes and time periods is relatively low:\ the data covers mainland US states, $N=48$, for years 1962-2015, $T=53$.
-Our approach identifies the structure of social interactions among `economic neighbors', that we denote ${W}_{econ}$.
-We contrast this against a null hypothesis that states are only influenced by their geographic neighbors, $W_{geo}$, as postulated by \citealp{BesleyCase1995} and shown in Figure 1A.
-With $W_{econ}$ recovered, we can establish, beyond geography, what predicts the existence and strength of ties between states.
-Finally, relative to $W_{geo}$, we conduct simulations using $W_{econ}$ to assess the equilibrium propagation of tax setting shocks across mainland US\ states.
-Taken together, this body of evidence allows us to provide novel insights related to the role of factor mobility and yardstick competition in driving tax setting behavior across US\ states.
+In this application, the number of nodes and time periods is relatively low:\ the data covers mainland US states, $N=48$, for the years 1962-2015, $T=53$ .
+Our approach identifies the structure of social interactions among ``economic neighbors'', denoted ${W}_{econ}$.
+We contrast this against a null that state taxes are influenced by geographic neighbors, $W_{geo}$, as shown in Panel A of Figure 1A.
+With $W_{econ}$ recovered, we can establish, beyond geography, what predicts the strength of ties between states and provide fresh insights on drivers of tax competition.

+Before using the real data, we confirm the estimator's performance when the true network is $W_{geo}$ in simulated settings.
+In line with the findings of the previous section, Panel B of Figure 1A shows that (i) the procedure recovers strong edges frequently (more specifically, $89$\% of the true strong edges are recovered) and (ii)\ performance deteriorates when recovering weak edges ($72$\%).
+In all cases, the estimator does not add edges not in the true network.
+This suggests recovered economic links that deviate from geographic links may indeed carry signal, while weak links may not get detected.
+Finally, the estimator for $\rho $ and $\gamma $ may show some downward bias with the sample sizes in the application, consistent with the simulations in Appendix Figure A1.